Zucchini Ravioli

 Instructions

 • Cut off the stalk of the zucchini, then use a Y-shaped vegetable peeler to peel thin slices of zucchini.
-You should get about 18 per zucchini.
-Lay them out on a paper towel and sprinkle with salt.
-Set aside for 10 minutes and then dab off any extra moisture with the paper towel.
+You should get about 15 per zucchini.
+You'll need 45.

-• Preheat oven to 425°F. Place the marinara sauce on the bottom of an 8×11 baking dish.
+• Preheat oven to 375°F. Place the marinara sauce on the bottom of an 9×12 baking dish.

 • Lay out 3 slices of zucchini in different direction equally spaced.
 Place 2 tablespoons of ricotta mixture in the middle.
 Fold each side to seal and create ravioli pockets.
 Place in the baking dish on the marinara sauce seam side down.
-Makes about 12 pockets.
-Place the cherry tomatoes around the ravioli.
+Makes 15 pockets.
+Place the cherry tomatoes around the ravioli if you're using.

-• Bake in the preheated oven until cheese is melted, about 15-20 minutes.
-Broil for an extra 2 minutes to blister the tomatoes.
-Serve with fresh basil.
+• Bake in the preheated oven until cheese is melted, about 30-35 minutes.
+Allow it to rest for 5 minutes before serving.

 Notes